LibrePDF/OpenPDF/README.md

 ## Dependencies ##
 ### Required Dependencies: ###
  - Java 8 or later is required to use OpenPDF.
-All versions Java 8 to Java 12 have been tested to work.
+All versions Java 8 to Java OpenJDK 13 have been tested to work.
  - [Juniversalchardet](https://github.com/albfernandez/juniversalchardet)

 ### Optional: ###